sybrew/the-seo-framework/readme.txt

 **For developers:**
 /
 * Added: New function `AutoDescription_Render::the_home_url_from_cache( $force_slash )`.
+* Added: New function `AutoDescription_Generate::parse_og_image( $image_id, $args )`, parses image to a maximum of 1500px width or height based on biggest factor and saves it if not yet parsed, returns the URL of the parsed image.
 * Added: New function `AutoDescription_Render::get_the_real_ID()`.
 Fetches the real ID for all pages, posts, terms, taxonomies and CPT, including WooCommerce and AnsPress.
 * Added: New filters.
-(TODO document robots filters in TSF home).
+(TODO document robots filters in TSF home && argument filters && cpt sitemap filters).
 * Added: Static caching for the current page in ld+json breadcrumbs.
+* Improved: Default arguments for the title, url and image are now auto-correcting when called to incorrectly.
 * Changed: Default WordPress robots.txt is now completely overwritten to maintain compatibility.
 * TODO: Changed: `the_description()` function parameters have now been put into an arguments array.
 * Fixed: `AutoDescription_Generate::get_separator()` didn't listen to the escape parameter because of the cache.
 This function has been reworked for better caching.
+* Removed: `$args['post_id']` argument from the title functions as it was unused.
+Use `$args['term_id']` instead.
 * Cleaned up code.

 /** NOTE CACHED ITEMS CHANGE **